(Jump to style guidelines)

 FOR MORE INFORMATION

 - The Association of Former Students: First reference, The Association of Former Students.
-Subsequent references, The Association.
+On subsequent references, The Association is acceptable.
 The “T” in The Association is always capitalized.
-We do not use AFS, nor the Formers Students Association.
+We do not use AFS, nor the Former Students Association.

 - advisor: we deviate from AP style on this, in deference to academic style.